Monday, September 4, 2023

 Science Building [Renovation] (1996)

 Age Two was marked by many high points -- the college's independence from William & Mary in 1977, becoming a university in 1992, and the creation of the campus’ first residence hall.
 It is a time marked by the growth of programs and enrollment, leading to a growth of facilities.
-It’s also marked by CNC regularly receiving the lowest amount of money per student from the state budget, and later on by strained relationships with the Virginia General Assembly.[22]
+It’s also marked by some low points -- CNC regularly receiving the lowest amount of money per student from the state budget, and later on a strained relationship with the Virginia General Assembly.[22]

 The Second Age of Christopher Newport College’s architecture stayed pretty similar to its first in that building projects during this period were either expansions of already-existing buildings or one-off projects.
 Every project stayed contextual to what had already been built.
 However, there were differing degrees and approaches.
 Most of the differences came from the tastes of whomever the current president was, or whatever architectural trends were currently in vogue when the project was designed.